All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Through GLP-1 receptor activation, tirzepatide suppresses appetite, slows gastric emptying, and improves insulin secretion.
 Through GIP receptor activation, it enhances fat metabolism, further modulates appetite signals, and improves insulin sensitivity in adipose tissue.
 The combined effect is more powerful than either receptor alone.

 Tirzepatide is injected once weekly.
 Treatment starts at 2.5 mg and gradually increases over several months, giving the body time to adapt.
-At the highest approved dose (15 mg), tirzepatide has produced the largest average weight loss of any non-surgical intervention ever studied .
+At the highest approved dose (15 mg), tirzepatide has produced the largest average weight loss of any non-surgical intervention ever studied.

 How Phentermine Works

 The effect is immediate and noticeable.
 Most patients feel reduced hunger within hours of their first dose.
-However, this mechanism comes with a significant downside: the body develops tolerance relatively quickly.
+But this mechanism comes with a significant downside: the body develops tolerance relatively quickly.
 After several weeks, the appetite-suppressing effect begins to diminish, which is one reason the FDA limits approved use to 12 weeks.

 Efficacy Comparison: Weight Loss Results